-- Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction.

-- Ensuring that staff (including temporary staff) and volunteers understand and follow. the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect. - Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable. - Making sure each child in the Early Years Foundation Stage is assigned a key person.
+- Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction. - Ensuring that staff (including temporary staff) and volunteers understand and follow. the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect. - Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding, online safety and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable. - Oversee the safe use of technology, mobile phones and cameras in the Early Years Foundation Stage department. - Making sure each child in the Early Years Foundation Stage is assigned a key person.